-What communication should supervising teachers and schools receive from HEIs prior to your undertaking a final-year professional experience?
+What communication should supervising teachers and schools receive from teacher education providers about the GTPA?

-It is expected that HEIs will undertake timely discussions with their partner schools to communicate the purpose of the GTPA and the timing of the assessment in your teacher education program.
-Roles and responsibilities will be explained and clarified to assure school personnel that the GTPA is not an additional workload demand, but rather a part of the further strengthening of ITE programs.
+It is expected that HEIs will undertake timely discussions with their partner schools to communicate the purpose of the GTPA and its function in the teacher education program.
+Roles and responsibilities will be explained and clarified to assure school personnel that the GTPA is not an additional workload demand on teachers, but rather a part of the further strengthening of ITE programs and partnerships.